tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

-* *Max Non-Ortho* is the volume mesh quality measure for maximum non-orthogonality for SnappyHexMesh. **Note:** A small value produces mesh that is good for the numerical solution of flow equations, and a high value yields mesh that fits to surfaces better and allows better surface layer coverage (if layers are added).
+* *Max Non-Ortho* is the volume mesh quality measure for maximum non-orthogonality for SnappyHexMesh. **Note:** A small value produces mesh that is good for the numerical solution of flow equations, and a large value yields a mesh that snaps to surfaces better and allows better surface layer coverage (if layers are added).
 * **Add Location In Mesh Object** will add an Empty object to Blender scene.
 The coordinates of this object is applied to specify the